Fabian95qw/rm-nuhome-files/README.md

 http://[IP-of-CCU]/addons/nuhome-files/data/[Escaped_Filename.xxx]

 # Upload restriction
-You need to be logged in to the Homeamtic in order to uplaod files, but not to access them.
+You need to be logged in to the Homeamtic in order to upload files, but not to access them.
 (SID-Check)